K-12 Education Market Size and Share

 Government Mandates for Classroom Digitisation

 Funding is increasingly tied to connectivity benchmarks and device penetration ratios.
-The U.S. Infrastructure Investment and Jobs Act steered USD 7.2 billion into school broadband upgrades, catalyzing cloud-platform adoption.[1]Federal Communications Commission, “E-Rate Program Funding for Schools and Libraries,” fcc.gov Europe’s Digital Education Action Plan committed EUR 10 billion (USD 11.3 billion) for interactive displays, with compliance audits in 2026 EC.
+The U.S. Infrastructure Investment and Jobs Act steered USD 7.2 billion into school broadband upgrades, catalyzing cloud-platform adoption.[1]Federal Communications Commission, “E-Rate Program Funding for Schools and Libraries,” fcc.gov Europe’s Digital Education Action Plan committed EUR 10 billion (USD 11.3 billion) for interactive displays, with compliance audits by the European Commission in 2026.
 South Korea, Australia, and other early movers imposed deadlines for digital textbooks, unleashing multi-billion-dollar procurement waves.
 While the spending bolsters short-term revenue, districts must budget for recurring software renewals to sustain the gains.

 Growing Penetration of Digital Devices and Broadband Access